davedawkins/Sutil/doc/forms.md

     ]
 ]
 ```

-> Please note that since we're using standard HTML you can also find information about forms in places like the [MDN web docs].

 Our form is a standard HTML form  so you need to take care of the following events